SSIMBSTU/ssimbstu-classroom-74b427-testtwonum-TemplateAssignment/README.md

 ## The Story

-You have just been hired as a junior software developer at **Dhaka City Zoo**.
-The zoo manager, Mr. Karim, needs a small Java program to keep track of the animals.
-The zoo has three kinds of animals right now: **dogs**, **birds**, and **fish**.

-Mr. Karim tells you:

-> "Every animal has a name, an age, and a habitat.
-But each animal makes a different sound and moves in a completely different way.
-I also need a neat summary of each animal I can print on a card."
+Rafi is a first-year student at MBSTU who just started learning Java.
+His professor gives the class a small project:

+> "Build a shape calculator for a geometry app.
+The app must support **rectangles** and **circles**.
+Every shape has a color and can be filled or unfilled.
+Each shape must be able to report its **area**, its **perimeter**, and a text summary of itself."

+The professor adds one important rule:

-Your job is to design and implement this system using **Java inheritance and abstract classes** so that future animal types (lions, snakes, etc.) can be added easily without rewriting everything.
+> "You must design this so that any new shape — triangle, pentagon, anything — can be added later without rewriting the calculator code."

+Rafi realizes he needs an **abstract class** called `Shape` that enforces a contract: every shape *must* implement `getArea()` and `getPerimeter()`. `Rectangle` and `Circle` will extend `Shape` and provide their own formulas.

 ---